Indigenous Traditions and Ecology Bibliography

 Takacs, David.
 The Idea of Biodiversity: Philosophies of Paradise.
 Baltimore, Md.: Johns Hopkins University Press, 1996.

 Tanner, Adrian.
 “Ritual Relations Between Hunters and Game Animals Killed.”
-In Bringing Home the Animals.
+In Bringing Home Animals: Religious Ideology and Mode of Production of the Mistassini Cree Hunters, 136–52.
 London: C. Hurst and Co., 1979.

 Tapia, Elizabeth S. "Earth Spirituality and the People's Struggle for Life: Reflection from the Perspectives of Indigenous Peoples."
 The Ecumenical Review 54, no. 3 (2002): 219-227.